How To Get Your First 1,000 Users

 - The Tools You Need to Succeed

-You've got a super useful app.
-A fun game.
+You've got a super awesome app or a reallyfun game.
 Everyone's going to love it!
 Right?

 Well...
 They might, if they try it out.

-The App Store has more than 2 million apps available for download.
-Google Play has 3 million.
-Yet, in 2021, I still hear developers thinking just getting their app or game into the store is enough to get downloads. 🙈
+The App Store has nearly 2 million apps available for download.
+Google Play has nearly 4 million.
+Yet, in 2023, I still hear developers thinking just getting their app or game into the store is enough to get downloads.

-Great app or not, the stores are just too full to do the selling for you.
+Great app or not, the stores are just too full to do the all selling for you.

-The good news—You can do it all on your own.
+The good news is that you can do it all on your own.
 The key is that you have to do it.

 Monitor.
 Optimize.
 Grow